spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/upcoming-release/configuring-github-actions.md

 #### Example 1: Running functional tests on a specific version of Alpine with MySQL and PHP 7.3

-To run functional tests on Alpine 3.12.0 with MySQL and PHP 7.3:
+To run functional tests on Alpine 3.12.0 with MySQL and PHP 7.3, follow these steps:

 1. Update the desired deploy file:
     1. Define the Docker image tag: